owensharpe/nexus/README.md

 - Parses and processes NIH grant data from CSV files using Indra
 - Uses Gilda for named entity recognition in project titles and abstracts
-- Outputs annotations in JSONL format for easy processing
+- Creates annotations in JSONL format for easy processing
 - Handles missing data and ensures clean text processing
+- Turns all data into node and edge relationships for Neo4j database

 ### Phase 1: Data Collection